anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 ### 4.1.5 Cloud Infrastructure Management Capabilities

 The Cloud Infrastructure Manager (CIM) is responsible for controlling and managing the Cloud Infrastructure compute, storage, and network resources.
-Resources are dybamically allocated based on workload requirements.
+Resources are dynamically allocated based on workload requirements.
 This section covers the list of capabilities offered by the CIM to workloads or service orchestrator.

 Table 4-9 shows capabilities related to resources allocation.